marshallreverb/Labyrinthe/README.md

 # Labyrinthe
-build a funny labyrinthe game
+build a funny labyrinthe game using python